sfsheath/roman-amphitheaters/README.md

 A re-usable list of Roman Amphitheaters.
 Currently formatted as geojson with a json-ld context.
 It's very incomplete as, depending on how you define the term, there are some 200+ amphitheaters known from the Roman world.

 Some of this data comes from Wikipedia's list of Roman amphitheaters at http://en.wikipedia.org/wiki/List_of_Roman_amphitheatres .
 I used that as a starting point but have made corrections.
+Tom Elliot added data from the Pleiades Project.
+See roman-amphitheaters.geojson for other contributors.

 The basic json object for a "record" is: